brycecherry75/SimpleClockGenerator/README.md

 resume(pin): Resume clock output on a certain pin stop(pin): Stop clock output on a certain pin RestartMillisMicros(): Disables clock output on pins used by the timer (usually Timer/Counter 0 and its corresponding OCxx pins) and restarts millis()/micros()/delay()
+ReturnAvailablePrescalers(pin, *AvaiablePrescalers): Returns available internal prescalers to *AvailablePrescalers (word) based on a given pin; a 0 indicates the end of the number of prescalers and the array passed to *AvailablePrescalers is AvailablePrescalersPerTimer

 PIN DETAILS WITH DIVIDER RESOLUTIONS (First pin with Tx can be used for Tx input frequency division - T pin is not used by millis/micros/delay):
 Uno (and derivatives): (9/10/(T1: 5) - used by millis/micros/delay) (16 bit), (6/5/(T0: 4))/(11/3) (8 bit)